 How the Pulse Actually Works

 Metromile uses a telematics device called the Pulse: a small electronic gadget that plugs into your car’s diagnostics port and collects data about your driving.
-This isn’t a new concept: many insurance companies use telematics to track their customers’ habits behind the wheel, such as average speed and instances of hard braking.
-But Metromile only charges you based on your mileage, not driving behavior.
 We believe the biggest risk factor for getting into an accident is mileage – if you aren’t on the road, you won’t get into any accidents.
-As such, our primary rating factor is mileage, not driving behavior.
+As such, our primary rating factor is mileage.

 Metromile gives you insight into your car’s health, location, and driving data – like fuel economy and trip data – through the Metromile Pulse.
 The Pulse uses telematics technology, which connects to a cellular network, to transfer the data collected from the car into our smart driving app.
 The app will notify a customer if the Pulse detects an error code from the vehicle.
 This code could be related to an engine, exhaust, or some other type of sub-system within the vehicle.
 The customer can tap on the engine code within the app to reveal an overview car that provides a detailed description of the issue along with the severity of the case.
 The customer can also check the health of their car at any time within the app by tapping on the car avatar on the overview screen to see a list of any codes and previously found codes.